azk055/IOT-Project-1/Readme.md

 # Initializing the Testbed:

-To initialize the testbed, Use visual studio ot the Windows Power Shell:
+To initialize the testbed, Use Visual Studio or the Windows Power Shell:

-Bash
-ssh iot2023oulu11@grenoble.iot-lab.info
+Bash $  ssh iot2023oulu11@grenoble.iot-lab.info